yosemitebandit/never/readme.md

 ### setup
+Here's what it takes to setup your own server to receive and resend texts:
  - you will need a twilio account with a verified phone number
  - point the incoming SMS callback to this app's twilio endpoint
    - expound..